 As gig workers rarely hire employees, we will not discuss this item.

 Line 27: Other

 - Professional Development and Training .
 Training courses on how to do accounting for your business or how to operate as a business would apply here.
-Be careful – if the training is geared towards learning a different career, it would not be deductible, the training has to apply to your particular business or improve your skills for operating said business.

 Tax Guide: Understanding Your Income